Nabeel-javed/audits/Legacy Buy-Burn Audit.md

 Moreover If you want to restrict a Bot calling this fuction multiple time we can place a `require` condition that can make sure there is a gap of some time after every call (this check is already implemented)

+**Resolution**
+Acknowledged.
+Buy&Burn contract implements interval which should prevent the function from being abused.
+However, it is not future-proof solution for bot prevention.
+Users should be aware of this topic.

 ## Informational